aaronorosen2/jitsi-meet/README.md

+How to install

+echo 524288 | sudo tee /proc/sys/fs/inotify/max_user_watches
+npm install
+make dev

+# now files will rebuild and refresh as changes are made.

 # <p align="center">Jitsi Meet</p>

 Jitsi Meet is a set of Open Source projects which empower users to use and deploy